 Lifestyle changes at 9 weeks pregnant

-As with earlier weeks, you find out that there are many lifestyle modifications that need to be made during pregnancy and even after delivery.
+As with earlier weeks, there may be lifestyle modifications that need to be made during pregnancy:

-Another way to maintain your health during pregnancy is to get 30 minutes per day of exercise such as yoga, walking or swimming.8 Speak with your health care provider about your current or desired exercise regimen to make sure it is safe.
+Another way to help maintain health during pregnancy is to get 30 minutes per day of exercise such as yoga, walking, or swimming.

-While it is safe to eat fish during pregnancy, it is recommended that you limit your intake to 8-12 oz. of fish and shellfish per week.6,8
+While it is safe to eat fish during pregnancy, it is recommended that intake is limited to 8-12 ounces of fish and shellfish per week.

-Some examples of fish which are safe to consume during pregnancy include shrimp, canned light tuna (note: mercury varies can to can), pollock, catfish, salmon, anchovies, herring, sardines, trout, Atlantic and Pacific mackerel and cod.
-If you plan on eating albacore tuna and tuna steak, it is recommended to limit consuming this fish to 6 oz. per week.10
+Some examples of fish which are safe to consume during pregnancy include shrimp, canned light tuna (note: mercury varies can to can), pollock, catfish, salmon, anchovies, herring, sardines, trout, Atlantic and Pacific mackerel, and cod.
+It is recommended to limit consuming more than 6 ounces per week of albacore tuna and tuna steak.

-Most importantly is to avoid eating shark, swordfish, tilefish and king mackerel while pregnant, as they have high levels of mercury which can be harmful to your baby's brain and nervous system.
+It is most important to avoid shark, swordfish, tilefish, and king mackerel while pregnant, as they have high levels of mercury which can be harmful to a baby's brain and nervous system.